 Hurricanes and other extreme weather events are rapidly becoming a fact of life and the destruction from these storms goes beyond damage to individual homes and health centers; they may completely level neighborhoods or entire communities in a few hours or even minutes.

 Hurricanes, Tornadoes, Floods...

 The 50+ inches of rain that flooded Houston with Hurricane Harvey, the fury of Hurricane Maria devastating Puerto Rico, the monstrous EF-5 tornado that leveled Moore, Oklahoma, the swath of destruction cut by Typhoon Haiyan through the Philippines stand as testimony of the escalating threat from “100 year storms/floods.”
 And these events are often accompanied by secondary events such as mudslides - each has its own specific risks:

--- Hurricanes: After damage from high winds, storm surge can be the most deadly threat along the coast, along with major flooding from torrential rains.
+-- Hurricanes: While high winds cause great damage, storm surge is often the most deadly threat along the coast, along with major flooding from torrential rains.